The EU “Treaty Principles (derived from the TFEU and the fundamental freedoms of the EU) are:

 These EU Treaty Principles apply to all procurements with a “cross-border interest”, whether or not the full procurement regime (and, therefore, the Regulations) applies.

 Whether if these principles still apply after Brexit remains to be seen.
-Though it’s possible that we may no longer have cross border interest the Public Regulation 2015 are part of UK Law and the rules actually act as a sensible framework to conduct procurement in a transparent manner so it’s likely that the principles will remain in some shape or form.
+Though it’s possible that we may no longer have cross-border interest the Public Regulation 2015 are part of UK Law and the rules actually act as a sensible framework to conduct procurement in a transparent manner so it’s likely that the principles will remain in some shape or form.

 Private sector procurement is not subject to any EU regulations but instead Common Law of the UK applies.

-Most tender instructions will be written to show that the Invitation to Tender creates no legal relations and the cost of tendering is borne by the supplier, however if the supplier can prove there was never intention to award a contract fairly there may be a risk of the tender process being a case of fraud which may give rise to action for compensation.
+Most tender instructions will be written to show that the Invitation to Tender creates no legal relations and the cost of tendering is borne by the supplier, however if the supplier can prove there was never intended to award a contract fairly there may be a risk of the tender process being a case of fraud which may give rise to action for compensation.

 For genuine reasons, a buying organisation is free to cancel a tender at any point during the process.
 Suppliers can sue for damages on an implied contractual duty if they have submitted a compliant bid.

-Though the private sector is not subject to the same remedies of the public sector, it is best practice to follow the EU Treaty Principles to protect the buying organisation and avoid any wrong doing.
+Though the private sector is not subject to the same remedies of the public sector, it is best practice to follow the EU Treaty Principles to protect the buying organisation and avoid any wrongdoing.